geological-survey-of-queensland/borehole-database/README.md

 |Result|Results will be migrated to the samples and observations database and will have a reference to the borehole identifier.
 This data is currently held in MERLIN table bhf_boreholes with a lookup to cpf_drill_results.|

-### Other data elements that require consideration
+### Other borehole data elements that require consideration
 | Data element | Description | Decision |
 |---|---|---|
 |QWRC RN|This data is displayed in GeoResGlobe.
 Source is MERLIN bhf_boreholes table.|--|